omidNM24/omidNM24/README.md

 - 🌱 I’m currently learning **JavaScript Algorithms and Data Structures**

-- 👨‍💻 All of my projects are available at [omid24.netlify.app](https://omid24.netlify.app/)
+- 👨‍💻 All of my projects are available at [My Portfolio Page](https://omid24.netlify.app/)

 - 💬 Ask me about **React, Next, CSS, Sanity**